thavel/git-projects/README.md

 ```

 In this case, `repositories` is optional, then all directories in `path` will be used as targets of your git command.

+The `origin` is also optional.
+It is used to enable the cloning feature: if a repository does not exist at the specified path, this tool will try to clone it.
+Sub-projects inherit this parameter.
+So, basically, if your `.gitprojects` file is properly set, you can bootstrap the repositories of your whole project(s) with a single command (`gp @my-project fetch`, for instance).

 ### Multi-path project